PlayFab/thundernetes/docs/howtos/nodepools.md

 # How do I schedule Thundernetes Pods and GameServer Pods into different Node pools/groups?

-In production environments, it would be ideal to have system and Thundernetes Pods (Pods that are created on the kube-system and thundernetes-system namespaces) scheduled on a different set of Nodes other than the GameServer Pods.
+In production environments, it is a best practice to have system and Thundernetes Pods (Pods that are created on the kube-system and thundernetes-system namespaces) scheduled on a different set of Nodes other than the GameServer Pods.

+Some of the reasons for this are:

-- One reason for this might be that you want special Node types for your GameServers.
+- You might want special Node types for your GameServers.
 For example, you might want to have dedicated Nodes with special GPUs for your GameServers or just bigger (in terms of CPU/RAM).
 - Moreover, you might not want any interruption whatsoever to Pods that are critical for the cluster to run properly (system and thundernetes Pods).
 - Public IP per Node feature (required for Thundernetes game servers) can only be set on the Node pool that the GameServer Pods are scheduled on, thus making the system pods more secure.
 - Last but not least, you might want to scale the GameServer Nodes independently of the system Nodes.